microsoft/Cognitive-SpeakerRecognition-Python/README.md

  3. Enroll user profiles: `python Identification\EnrollProfile.py <subscription_key> <profile_id> <enrollment_file_path>`
  4. Identify test files: `python Identification\IdentifyFile.py <subscription_key> <identification_file_path> <profile_ids>...`

-Microsoft will receive the audio files you upload and may use them to improve Speaker Recognition API and related services.
-By submitting an audio, you confirm you have consent from everyone in it.

 ## Contributing
 We welcome contributions.
 Feel free to file issues and pull requests on the repo and we'll address them as we can.
 Learn more about how you can help on our [Contribution Rules & Guidelines](</CONTRIBUTING.md>).